Sheriff: Walmart employee kills co-worker in Georgia store, woman at nearby home, wounds 3rd person

 COVINGTON, Ga.
-(AP) — A Walmart employee shot and killed a co-worker inside a Georgia store and critically wounded a person outside early Friday while the business was closed to the public, authorities said.
+(AP) — A Walmart employee shot and killed a co-worker inside a Georgia store and critically wounded another worker outside early Friday while the business was closed to the public, authorities said.

-After leaving Walmart, the gunman forced his way into a home nearby, where he fatally shot another acquaintance, the Newton County Sheriff's Office said in a statement.
+After leaving Walmart, the gunman forced his way into a home nearby, where he fatally shot a female acquaintance, the Newton County Sheriff's Office said in a statement.

 “The suspect specifically targeted individuals they knew,” the sheriff's office said.